 Important Tool: A Portable Security Booth

-Having a security guard booth located near ground entrances can be paramount in this effort, as a security shack gives guards a place to stand, it can help them maintain a distance from potentially infected individuals.
+Having a security guard booth located near ground entrances can be paramount in this effort, as a security shack gives guards a place to stand, and it can help them maintain a distance from potentially infected individuals.
 A portable guard shack for sale is also an obvious place for people to stop and request entrance to the grounds.

 Also, security shacks can be used as a checkpoint to screen visitors prior to entering a location.

 For example, some hospitals in the throw of an epidemic will erect a small tent or Covid booth at the main entrance where all visitors need to be screened prior to entering the building.

 In instances when money still needs to exchange hands, a cashier booth is also a good idea to keep other employees at a distance from the public and out of harm’s way.
 In fact, when it comes to keeping your guards themselves safe, a mobile cashier, office, security shack, or guard booth is one of the best protections for coronavirus.

 Remember that as the old saying says, an ounce of prevention is worth a pound of cure – keeping sick people away from your buildings and people is paramount.
 With the great need for better covid protection, you can search for a portable guard shack for sale and repurpose it to serve your healthcare needs.
 Also, check out sanitizing booth manufacturers for booths that take a proactive role in the fight against viruses by releasing a mist of sanitizing spray over the entire surface.